Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 # About COVID-19 Tracker

-With the global pandemic situation it is very important to have reliable sources of information and stay up to date with the development of the disease.
+With the global pandemic situation it is very important to have reliable sources of information and stay up to date on the development of the disease.

 COVID-19 Tracker is a website developed with that premise in mind, and it is a useful tool for anyone who needs to travel to a foreign country and needs a panorama of how this country is doing.
 It is also perfect for anyone who wants out of interest or curiosity to learn the stats of a specific country or even just a quick glance at the global situation.

 ## User Interface / User Experience (UI/UX)